esphome/esphome-docs/esphomeyaml/components/mqtt.rst

 ^^^^^^^^^^

 With this configuration option you can write complex automations whenever an MQTT message on a specific topic is received.
+To use the message content, use a :ref:`lambda <config-lambda>` template, the message payload is available under the name ``x`` inside that lambda.

 .. code:: yaml